Y Llais series 2

 Y Llais (Welsh for The Voice) is a Welsh-language television music competition aimed at discovering new singing talent.
-The show was renewed for a second series, which is scheduled to be broadcast in early 2026 on S4C.
-Sian Eleri will return to present the series, while Sir Bryn Terfel, Bronwen Lewis, Aleighcia Scott, and Yws Gwynedd will return as coaches.
+The show was renewed for a second series, which began broadcasting on 8 March 2026 on S4C.
+Sian Eleri returned to present the series, while Sir Bryn Terfel, Bronwen Lewis, Aleighcia Scott, and Yws Gwynedd returned as coaches.

+On 26 April 2026, drag artist Carrie Sauce was named winner, coached by Sir Bryn Terfel.
+Carrie Sauce was the first drag queen to win any of the series in The Voice franchise.